ste-phil/Win10-Explorer/README.md

 # Win10-Explorer
 Welcome to the new Windows 10 File Explorer made to replace the outdated current one.
-It uses the new Fluent Design from Microsoft to integrate seamlessly into the new Windows 10 experience.
+It uses the new Fluent Design from Microsoft to integrate seamingless into the new Windows 10 experience.

 ![File Explorer](https://i.gyazo.com/8eb622cc59bb30de41fd5656650cdd91.gif)
 ![File Explorer](https://i.gyazo.com/56c23c2661a181314e7ea7e320f2dd54.png)